 - We work on an open-source project called Meshery.

-- Meshery, the service mesh management plane, is the canonical implementation of the service mesh performance.
+- Meshery, the cloud native management plane, is the canonical implementation of the service mesh performance.

 - The management planes can do a number of things to help bridge the divide between other back-end systems and service meshes.
 They also help performance management, configuration management, making sure you are following best practices in your implementations by taking common patterns and applying them to your environment